Struct Query

 Query has few sibling SystemParams, which perform additional validation:

-Those parameters will prevent systems from running if their requirements aren’t met.
+These parameters will prevent systems from running if their requirements are not met.

 §System parameter declaration